Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ***

 # Comments
-Comments are used to explain the context of code and what its purpose is, or to disable the execution of code.
-This won't affect anything inside the Lua program because it will be completely ignored.
+Comments are snippets of code that won’t run when running a script.
+Typical uses of comments include explaining code, excluding code, etc.

-To define a comment, they start with double hyphen characters <kbd>--</kbd> for singular comments.
-You can place them at the start or end of any line of code, and Lua will ignored them as usually.
-For multi-line comments they also start with double hyphen characters <kbd>--</kbd>, dollowed by both a opening and closing square brackets <kbd>[[]]</kbd> with the code in-between them.
+To define a single-line comment, you type two hyphen characters <kbd>--</kbd> together.
+You can place them at the start or end of any line of code, and Lua will ignore them.
+To define multi-line comments, you type two hyphen characters <kbd>--</kbd> followed by two closed square brackets <kbd>[[]]</kbd> with the code in between them.

 Example:
 ```lua